Immigration Psychological Evaluations

 What’s the purpose of an immigration psychological evaluation?

-To assess an individual mental health status and it’s potential impact in their immigration case; to document psychological hardships that may result from deportation or separation from family members; to evaluate trauma or persecution experienced in their home country; individuals seeking hardship waivers; VAWA (Violence Again Women Act) petitioners to provide evidence of abuse and it’s psychological impact; U Visa applicants, to support claims of having suffered substantial mental or physical abuse as a result of being a victim of certain crimes; and individuals seeking cancellation of removal.
+To assess an individual’s mental health status and its potential impact in their immigration case; to document psychological hardships that may result from deportation or separation from family members; to evaluate trauma or persecution experienced in their home country; for individuals seeking hardship waivers; VAWA (Violence Against Women Act) petitioners to provide evidence of abuse and its psychological impact; U Visa applicants, to support claims of having suffered substantial mental or physical abuse as a result of being a victim of certain crimes; and individuals seeking cancellation of removal.

 The evaluation typically involves a clinical interview, psychological testing, and a review of relevant documents.
-After all the assessments are complete, the mental health provider writes a detailed report that includes their findings, psychological diagnoses (if applicable), and professional opinion.
-The final report typically outlines how the client’s mental health has been affected by past experiences or the potential consequences of immigration related decisions (such as deportation).
+After all assessments are complete, the mental health provider writes a detailed report that includes findings, psychological diagnoses (if applicable), and a professional opinion.
+The final report outlines how the client’s mental health has been affected by past experiences or potential consequences of immigration-related decisions (such as deportation).
 The report is then submitted to the attorney to support the client’s immigration case.

 Do I truly need an immigration psychological evaluation?

 My response would be YES, but I always recommend consulting with your attorney first.
-An immigration psychological evaluation carry significant weight in immigration proceedings.
-A well prepared evaluation can provide the court with a clearer understanding of the individual’s psychological state, which can be essential when determining if they qualify for relief.
+An immigration psychological evaluation carries significant weight in immigration proceedings.
+A well-prepared evaluation can provide the court with a clearer understanding of the individual’s psychological state, which can be essential when determining eligibility for relief.

-After you do your part, it takes me 7 to 21 business days to have the report ready.
+After you complete your part, it takes 7 to 21 business days for me to have the report ready.

 How do I pay?